metatypedev/ghjk/README.md

     and clear previously loaded ones (if any)
   - defines an alias `ghjk` running `deno run -A $PWD/ghjk.ts`
 - you can then
-  - sync your runtime with `ghjk sync` which
+  - sync your runtime with `ghjk ports sync` which
     - installs the missing tools at `$HOME/.local/share/ghjk/installs`
     - regenerates the shims with symlinks and environment variables
     - detects any violation of the enforced rules